ietf-wg-acme/acme/draft-ietf-acme-acme.md

  * a host which only functions as an ACME server could place the directory under path "/".

-The dictionary MAY additionally contain a key "meta".
-If present, it MUST be a JSON dictionary; each item in the dictionary is an item of metadata relating to the service provided by the ACME server.
+The object MAY additionally contain a key "meta".
+If present, it MUST be a JSON object; each field in the object is an item of metadata relating to the service provided by the ACME server.

 The following metadata items are defined, all of which are OPTIONAL: